There are some factors that can increase your risk of developing lung cancer.

 Other possible causes

-Stories about potential causes are often in the media and it isn’t always clear which ideas are supported by evidence.
+Stories about potential causes of cancer are often in the media and it isn’t always clear which ideas are supported by evidence.
 There might be things you have heard of that we haven’t included here.
 This is either because there is no evidence about them or the evidence is unclear.